Student-Originated Studies: Culture, Community, and Disability

 A combination of academic and internship credit will be awarded in this SOS.
 Academic credit will include four credits for seminar participation, four for the writing and presentation of final projects, and four for a journal of reflections on students' overall internship experiences.
 Four internship credits will be awarded for participation as a tutor in the LEAD (Literacy and Education for Adults with Disabilities) program, a collaboration between Evergreen and Olympia-based Kokua Services, a non-profit, residential-support agency that serves adults with disabilities.

-community studies, disability studies, cultural studies, humanities, and education.
+This offering will prepare you for careers and advanced study in: community studies, disability studies, cultural studies, humanities, and education.